IRL2/nanover-docs/source/concepts/applications.rst

 A multiplayer application can optionally implement the :ref:`radial orient
 <radial-orient>` method to place the avatars in a circle around a point.

+A client can send an internal index of the updates it sends under the ``update.index.<USER_ID>`` key in the shared state; where ``<USER_ID>`` can be the player id used in the :ref:`multiplayer application
+<multiplayer-application>` or any string unique to the client.
+The index is the
+index of the update to be sent by the client in its own internal counter.
+By receiving this value in the update stream, the client can know which of its updates have been acknowledged by the server.

 .. _multiplayer-coordinate-systems:

 Coordinate systems